edumapurunga/pysid/README.md

 # pysid

-This is a python System Identification package, based on numpy and scipy, that provide some tools for parametric identification of causal linear time-invarient systems.
+This is a python System Identification package, based on numpy and scipy, that provide some tools for parametric identification of causal linear time-invariant systems.

 ## Supported methods

-Here are the list ot the implemented methods
+Here are the list of the implemented methods
 - Least Squares
 - Instrumental Variables
 - Prediction Error method